 - Intercurrent illness - vaccination may be postponed in the event of an acute illness, but minor illness without pyrexia or systemic upset should not be a reason for delay.

-- Premature infants - at-risk premature infants should have vaccination at the appropriate chronological age, preferably with thiomersal-free vaccine.
+- Premature infants - at-risk premature infants should have vaccination at the appropriate chronological age.

 - HIV infection - immunosuppressed patients should be given the vaccine, irrespective of CD4 count.
 A full antibody response may not be produced.
-See above also for Fluenz®.
+See above also for Fluenz® Tetra.

 NB: side-effects may be more pronounced if both seasonal influenza and swine influenza vaccinations are co-administered.